 Guiding Principles for Sustainable Federal Buildings

 In January 2006, EPA signed the Federal Leadership in High Performance and Sustainable Buildings Memorandum of Understanding (MOU) along with 21 other agencies.
 This MOU voluntarily committed the Agency to follow the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings (Guiding Principles).
-The Guiding Principles were updated and renamed the Guiding Principles for Sustainable Federal Buildings by the Council on Environmental Quality on February 26, 2016.
+Following issuances of executive orders that required all agencies to comply with the Guiding Principles, the Guiding Principles were updated in December 2008, February 2016 and most recently in December 2020.
+The most recent version, named the Guiding Principles for Sustainable Federal Buildings and Associated Instructions, was issued by the Council on Environmental Quality to improve usability and consistency in implementation.

-The Guiding Principles focus on the following five areas for both new construction and major renovations:
+The Guiding Principles address the following six sustainable principles for new construction and modernization, as well as existing buildings:

 - Optimize energy performance